naj1024/pyspectrum/README.md

 ![Screenshot](screenShot_web.png)

 * Takes digitised IQ samples from some source to give a live spectrum and spectrogram.
 * All samples are used for the FFT.
-Provides detection of short bursting signals.
+Providing detection of short bursting signals.
 * Has a plugin architecture for sources and analysis of spectrums.
 * Can snapshot IQ samples to file upon an event, currently a manual trigger.
 * Has a web based UI that can be used to take measurements on the spectrum.

 This was an exercise in writing some python which expanded into providing a web based UI.
 The fft computations are done by libraries in Python, so not the fastest.

+If you have an rtlsdr working with any of the other tools then this analyser should work as well once the python rtlsdr support is installed in your environment.

 Performance depends on your machine and how the supporting fft libraries were compiled.
 I have certainly kept up with streams of data at over 3Msps.